K15t/viewport-uploader/README.md

 ## Introduction

 The *viewport-uploader* package is a node module to upload local resources to Scroll Viewport.
 For example, it can be used as part of a gulp build process to automate building and uploading a theme.

-It was formerly known as *gulp-viewport*.
+Note: *viewport-uploader* was formerly known as *gulp-viewport*.
 Read more about the name change in the [CHANGELOG](CHANGELOG.md).

 ## Getting started

-To create a local theme development environment for Scroll Viewport, use the interactive [viewport-cli](#) to get started quickly.
+To create a local theme development environment for Scroll Viewport, use the interactive [viewport-cli][1] to get started quickly.
 The "default" theme template already provides you with a basic build process using gulp that makes use of *viewport-uploader* to upload the files to Scroll Viewport.
 If you use *viewport-cli*, you don't have to go through the trouble of setting up *viewport-uploader*.

 ## Documentation